 7. Avoid All Snacking and Grazing

 One of the biggest downfalls to weight loss is the habit of snacking and grazing.
-Since our main goal for weight loss is to improve the digestion, we must allow proper time between meals to give our hard-working digestive fire a break.
+Since our main goal for weight loss is to improve digestion, we must allow proper time between meals to give our hard-working digestive fire a break.
 Since an average meal takes at least 5 to 6 hours to digest, we must be diligent to not eat before this time frame.
-Other ill-effects from snacking include reduced metabolism, toxic build-up, weakened pancreas, poor food choices, improper food combinations, overeating, eating without true hunger, and symptoms of indigestion (gas, bloating, hyperacidity, dull appetite, constipation, etc).
+Other ill effects of snacking include reduced metabolism, toxic build-up, weakened pancreas, poor food choices, improper food combinations, overeating, eating without true hunger, and symptoms of indigestion (gas, bloating, hyperacidity, dull appetite, constipation, etc).

-If you are eating the healthy ratios mentioned above (see number three), the large amount of fiber and lean protein should help to sustain your hunger and energy between meals.
-If you are still finding yourself with unabiding hunger, then taking in some ginger tea with honey; a cup of Detox Tea, Awaken Tea or, CCF Tea; a cup of broth; or a handful of berries can be a good compromise.
+If you are eating the healthy ratios mentioned above (see number three), a large amount of fiber and lean protein should help to sustain your hunger and energy between meals.
+If you are still finding yourself with unabiding hunger, then taking in some ginger tea with honey; a cup of CCF Tea; a cup of broth; or a handful of berries can be a good compromise.